Revisit the OECD.AI Observatory’s activities at the India AI Impact Summit 2026

 🗓️ 20 February, 10:00 – 12:30 (IST) Summit Room, Bharat Mandapam Convention Centre

-The India AI Impact Summit will host the GPAI Council Meeting at the Ministerial Level, bringing together ministers and senior representatives from GPAI member countries.
+The India AI Impact Summit hosted the GPAI Council Meeting at Ministerial Level, bringing together ministers and senior representatives from GPAI members, partners and stakeholders.

-The ministerial meeting will provide a forum to advance GPAI’s mission to promote human-centric, safe, secure, and trustworthy AI, grounded in the OECD Recommendation on AI.
-Discussions will focus on shaping GPAI’s strategic direction and strengthening international collaboration amid rapid technological change.
+The ministerial meeting provided a forum to advance GPAI’s mission to promote human-centric, safe, secure, and trustworthy AI, grounded in the OECD Recommendation on AI.
+Discussions focussed on shaping GPAI’s strategic direction and strengthening international collaboration amid rapid technological change.

 Advancing AI transparency in practice